kuangzhou/imatlab/README.md

 =======

-The R package **ibelief** aims to provide some useful matlab functions.
+The R package **imatlab** aims to provide some useful matlab functions.

 It is a working package.
 If you have some functions that are very convenience in matlab, but not in R, thanks for provide the information.